Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   ),
 ) <theo-perf-spsc>

 For `spsc_enqueue`, we consider the procedure @spsc-enqueue.
-In the usual case, the remote operation on line 3 is skipped and so only 2 remote puts are performed on line 6 and line 7.
-The `Data` array on line 6 is hosted on the enqueuer, so this is actually a local operation, while the control variable is hosted on the dequeuer, so line 7 is truly a remote operation.
+In the usual case, the remote operation on @line-spsc-enqueue-resync-first is skipped and so only 2 remote puts are performed on @line-spsc-enqueue-write and @line-spsc-enqueue-increment-last.
+The Data array on @line-spsc-enqueue-write is hosted on the enqueuer, so this is actually a local operation, while the control variable is hosted on the dequeuer, so @line-spsc-enqueue-increment-last is truly a remote operation.
 Therefore, theoretically, it's one remote operation plus a local one.

 For `spsc_dequeue`, we consider the procedure @spsc-dequeue.
-Similarly, in the usual case, the remote operation on line 17 is skipped and only the 2 lines 20-21 are executed always.
-Here, it's the other way around, the access to the `Data` array on line 20 is a truly remote operation while the access to the `First` control variable is a local one.
+Similarly, in the usual case, the remote operation on @line-spsc-dequeue-resync-last is skipped and only the 2 lines @line-spsc-dequeue-read and @line-spsc-dequeue-swing-first are executed always.
+Here, it's the other way around, the access to the `Data` array on @line-spsc-dequeue-read is a truly remote operation while the access to the First control variable is a local one.
 Therefore, theoretically, it's one remote operation plus a local one.

 For `spsc_readFront`#sub(`e`), we consider the procedure @spsc-enqueue-readFront.
-The operation on line 12 is a truly remote operation, as the `First` control variable is hosted on the dequeuer.
-The operation on line 15 is a remote operation, as the `Data` array is hosted on the enqueuer.
+The operation on @line-spsc-e-readFront-resync-first is a truly remote operation, as the `First` control variable is hosted on the dequeuer.
+The operation on @line-spsc-e-readFront-read is a remote operation, as the `Data` array is hosted on the enqueuer.
 This means, theoretically, it also takes one remote operation plus a local one.

 For `spsc_readFront`#sub(`d`), we consider the procedure @spsc-dequeue-readFront.
-Only the operation on line 28 is executed always, which results in a truly remote operation as the `Data` array is hosted on the enqueuer.
+Only the operation on @line-spsc-d-readFront-read is executed always, which results in a truly remote operation as the Data array is hosted on the enqueuer.
 Therefore, it only takes one remote operation.

 == Theoretical proofs of dLTQueue